j-andrews7/Pipelines/ROSE_SE_Pipeline.md

 ---

-### Two different methods to determine "unique" SEs
+## Determine Unique SEs
-The first takes into account overlap between SEs in different cell types, only calling those that overlap by **less than 25%** as unique.
+The first method here takes into account overlap between SEs in different cell types, only calling those that overlap by **less than 25%** as unique.
 The second method just takes all SEs for a given cell type, concatenates and merges them, and then does a multi-intersect with clustering.
 If the SEs overlap at all between samples, they will be merged.

 #### The first method (mine, recommended)